VMBlakelock/destination-date-night/README.md

 The [Desktop](assets/wireframes/destination-date-night-desktop.png) wireframe gives a more spaced look, the navbar here sits across the top of the page, text, interactivity dropdowns and Google Map all sit on top as the design is the same as mobile.

 There are a few slight adjustments from the wireframes this was due mainly to styling aesthetics.
-Having text screen wide made the site look bulky and messy it needed some blank areas to clean it up, However the desktop site needed the Google map to be screen wide to keep in users eyeline.
+Having text screen wide made the site look bulky and messy it needed some blank areas to clean it up.
+However the desktop site needed the Google map to be screen wide to keep in users eyeline.

 ### Surface

 Colors and fonts where important to the website to promote a sultry, tempting, feel good reaction.
-The site's "evening" colors of greys and black where therefore selected.
+The site's "evening" colors of greys and black where selected to enhance this feeling.

 Users will see that Destination Date Night is aiming for a luxurious look.
-The Hero image provides that instant attraction.
+The Hero image provides that instant attraction on site opening.

 ## Features

 ### Existing Features

 One webpage page: The site uses just one page with a simple scroll movement this will provide ease of use.